 •If symptoms worsen, we treat as a more serious reaction.

 •If symptoms persist unchanged, we may administer a dose of intravenous methylprednisolone, wait 30 minutes, and reinitiate the iron infusion; a short course of oral methylprednisolone also may be administered.

 •Patients are informed that should they develop these symptoms after leaving the infusion facility, they may derive benefit with nonsteroidal anti-inflammatory drugs (NSAIDs), as long as these are clinically appropriate.

 ●For patients with more serious or true anaphylactic reactions, we treat according to standard protocols.
-(See "Anaphylaxis: Rapid recognition and treatment".)
+(See "Anaphylaxis: Emergency treatment".)

 ●For patients with inflammatory arthritis who experience a disease flare, we administer methylprednisolone, 125 mg intravenously, and prescribe a short course of prednisone (1 mg/kg per day orally for four days).